-This standard is intended to provide guidance for the more hazardous nuclear facilities on expectations for integrating safety into the design as delineated in DOE Order 413.3A.
-Moderate progress toward developing the standard has recently occurred, but considerable work remains before it is ready for the review process.
-Fortunately, the intent of the standard has remained focused on developing the majority of a design's safety requirements by the end of conceptual design (Critical Decision-1) and obtaining formal DOE agreement with those requirements.
-DOE plans to submit the standard for formal review in March 2007.
+This standard is intended to provide guidance on expectations for integrating safety into the design of the more hazardous nuclear facilities as delineated in DOE Order 413.3A.
+The standard is expected to focus on developing the majority of a design's safety requirements by the end of the conceptual design phase (Critical Decision-1) and obtaining formal DOE agreement with those requirements.
+Progress toward developing the standard is continuing in accordance with DOE's plans.
+A draft of the standard was submitted for formal review at the end of March 2007.
+This review is scheduled to last 60 days and will be followed by a formal comment resolution period.
+DOE anticipates that the standard will be issued in the summer of 2007.